ravhed/gdal/doc/source/drivers/raster/esric.rst

       ``TILING_SCHEME`` will return the extent of the whole tiling scheme, which is typically world coverage.

+-  .. oo:: RELAXED_BUNDLE_HEADER_VALIDATION
+      :choices: YES, NO
+      :default: NO
+      :since: 3.13.0

+      Relaxing the bundle file header validation will skip validating the record count and index size fields in the header.
+These fields can have values that doesn't comply with the specification in certain situations.

 See Also
 --------
 -  Implemented as :source_file:`frmts/esric/esric_dataset.cpp`.